 For example, let’s assume you will load up the equivalent of $20,000 NZD in US dollars for your big holiday and to take advantage of a bonus earning promotion.

-Assuming that you have a Mastercard credit card that charges a 2.5% currency conversion fee (noting that there are cards available in the New Zealand market like the Flight Centre Mastercard and Q Mastercard that have only a 1.4% fee), you’re still ending up further ahead just using your own credit card overseas.
+Assuming that you have a Mastercard credit card that charges a 2.5% currency conversion fee (noting that there are cards available in the New Zealand market like the Flight Centre Mastercard that charge no fee at all), you’re still ending up further ahead just using your own credit card overseas.

 We can do the same exercise for Visa using their calculator.

-So, if we take the difference between these three options in converting $20,000 NZD, we can see that by choosing to lock in your currency through the Qantas Cash card, we have foregone between $575 and $614 in cash:
+So, if we take the difference between these three options in converting $20,000 NZD, we can see that by choosing to lock in your currency through the Qantas Cash card, we have foregone up to $526 in cash:

 |Exchange rate||USD conversion||Difference compared to Qantas Cash|